 For the last two decades, Bernedoodles have been incredibly popular due to their multi-colored coats and teddy-bear curls.
 Also, Bernedoodles usually have a more calm and friendlier personality when compared to an energetic Goldendoodle.

 The best aspect of a Bernedoodle dog is it inherits genetics that makes them nonshedding as well as hypoallergenic.
-This makes the Bernedoodle wonderful family dogs that struggle with allergic reactions to pets and don’t like shedding dog hair.
-For these reasons, the demand for Bernedoodles is high and so are the prices.
-We’ve taken a look at over 10+ different breeders from the United Bernedoodle Registry (UBR) to identify “how much does a Bernedoodle cost.”
+This makes the Bernedoodle a wonderful family dog for people who struggle with allergic reactions to pets and don’t like shedding dog hair.
+For these reasons, the demand for Bernedoodles is high, and so are the prices.
+We’ve looked at over 10+ different breeders from the United Bernedoodle Registry (UBR) to identify “how much does a Bernedoodle cost.”

 If you’re thinking of purchasing a Bernedoodle from a breeder, we suggest you read some of our articles like Bernedoodle Generations Overview (F1, F1B, F2, F2b, etc.) so you can select the right kind of Bernedoodle in terms of coat type, coat color, and sizing.

-If you’re thinking of buying a Bernedoodle puppy, we recommend two breeders: Premier Pups amd PuppySpot.
-Premier Pups is offering our blog readers $250 a new mini Bernedoodle puppy with coupon code WLD250.
+If you’re thinking of buying a Bernedoodle puppy, we recommend two breeders: Premier Pups and PuppySpot.
+Premier Pups is offering our blog readers $250 off for a new mini Bernedoodle puppy with coupon code WLD250.

 What is the cost of a Bernedoodle?

 Despite being a crossbreed dog between a Bernese Mountain Dog and also a Poodle, Bernedoodles are one of the highest-priced doodle dogs because of their multi-colored coats.
 The expense of a Bernedoodle is most likely going to range anywhere from $500 to $5000, depending upon whether you adopt or purchase a Bernedoodle.